What Happened in Libya?

 After six months of struggle the Libyan capital of Tripoli was captured and Qaddafi was killed.
 The country was formally declared liberated by the Libyan Transitional National Council (TNC) in October 2011.
 Legal steps have been taken to elect a constitutional assembly that will write a new constitution and establish a legitimate government.
 However, the interim government continues to face challenges to assert its legitimacy beyond Tripoli and to contain armed militias perpetrating violence and human rights abuses.
 The presence of public servants from the old regime in the current administration further raises questions about the credibility and effectiveness of the interim government.

-On July 7 Libya held landmark national polls after decades of rule under Qaddafi with significant turnout from the populace.
+On July 7, 2012 Libya held landmark national polls after decades of rule under Qaddafi with significant turnout from the populace.
 Despite reports of acts of violence in eastern Libya, international observers described the electoral process as a success.
-What followed was the creation of a 200-member General National Congress and former opposition leader Mohammed el-Megarif was elected as the country’s interim president on August 10.
-The Libyan parliament is expected to select a prime minister and decide on a mechanism to select a 60-member panel tasked with writing the country’s constitution.
+What followed was the creation of a 200-member General National Congress and former opposition leader Mohammed el-Megarif was elected as the country’s interim president on August 10, 2012.